Reports produced by PCOC help inform service, policy and program developments in palliative care

 National trends-over-time report

-The helicopter report provides a high-level summary of key patient outcomes, and highlights the improvements achieved by participating palliative care services over the span of more than a decade.
+The helicopter report (PDF) provides a high-level summary of key patient outcomes, and highlights the improvements achieved by participating palliative care services over the span of more than a decade.